 Kumagaya is not as close to Tokyo as Omiya Park as the crow flies, but thanks to being on a bullet train line it is relatively easy and quick to get to this beautiful rural cherry blossom spot:

 Nagatoro is one of the most beautiful areas in Saitama.
 Furthermore, it has dozens of things to do.
 Furthermore, you can get a train from aforementioned Kumagaya to this idyllic scenic town.
 In addition, you can get a steam locomotive, the closest steam locomotive to Tokyo.
-Surprisingly, the event is going ahead this year, light up and all.
-Moreover, as of March 15th 2021 it is actually the only confirmed chery blossom festival yet:
+Moreover, in 2021 it is actually one of the only places that had a sakura matsuri:

 Only one in the world